benjifs/benji/src/content/articles/i-like-turtles.md

 - turtle
 - indieweb
 date: 2025-06-17T14:35:00Z
+updated: 2025-06-25
 ---

+> Updated the code to improve the symmetry of the letter "C"

 [Angelo](https://ragt.ag) added a [Turtle interpreter](https://ragt.ag/turtle) to his site.
 Here's my attempt at recreating the [IndieWeb logo](https://indieweb.org/logo) with it: